 Creatine is well known for its use as a nutrition supplement for improving strength during resistance exercise training.
 There is little evidence to support creatine as a nutritional strategy in preventing muscle loss during inactivity.
 However, it may prove useful in reducing impairments to training-induced adaptations in the mitochondria (powerhouse in the muscle cells).
 Furthermore, creatine supplementation has been shown to improve gains in muscle size and strength during rehabilitation following injury, but not during immobilisation.

 Micronutrient deficiencies should be avoided at all times to promote health and performance, and it’s important to remember that more is not always better.
 Supplementation is not necessary if sufficient nutrients are sourced from the diet.
 The main exception being vitamin D as sunlight exposure is difficult for many months of the year in the UK.
 Calcium and vitamin D are important for healing especially for bone related injuries for optimal bone formation.
 Antioxidants are also a popular supplement that many consider beneficial to reduce free radical production and assist in recovery.
-However, taking antioxidant (vitamin C & E) supplementation on top of an adequate supply from the diet does not further improve recovery from injury.
+However, taking antioxidant (vitamin C & E) supplementation on top of an adequate supply from the diet does not further improve recovery from surgery.

 The thing people usually want to know for optimal recovery is what can they take to speed it up, but another important consideration is what should be avoided to prevent slowing it down.
 The usual culprits will always come under this topic – alcohol, heavily processed foods and too much of any one thing.
 Excess refined sugars should also be avoided to prevent unwanted weight gain but it may also increase inflammation and counteract anti-inflammatory effects of fish oils.
 As previously mentioned, calorie intake should be controlled to avoid positive energy intakes.
 Lastly, although it plays a vital role in recovery, too much omega-3 so soon after injury/surgery may also markedly depress the inflammatory response as some inflammation is required for recovery to allow blood and nutrient transport to the injured area.